Data Centric Movie Reviews Sentiment Classification

 The output file y has the same format as the input file.
 It should contain a curated, augmented, improved version of the data of the input file.
 The output file should contain at most 20k samples.
 If you submit a dataset with more than 20k points, you will get an accuracy of 0.

 The test data contains 10k movie reviews.
+You can find here a sample of 10 examples of the test set.

 We use a custom metric file to compute an accuracy from your training dataset.
 We provide the training script in the supplementary material